microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 This restriction impacts the number of rows in an A matrix, and columns in a B matrix, but has no impact on an accumulator matrix.

-The minimum and maximum `K` dimension for Wave and Thread scope matrices is tied to the the minimum and maximum wave size, while the minimum and maximum `K` dimension for ThreadGroup matrices is tied to the thread group size.
+The minimum and maximum `K` dimension for matrices is hardware dependent and varies by scope.
+The table below describes the maximums enforced by HLSL and DXIL validation.

 | Matrix Scope | Scalar element dimensions     |